Topics on this page

 - AWS tag value: development

-The example below is based on the assumption that the policy AIA_Policy has already been created.
+Note that the following sample procedure is based on the assumption that the policy AIA_Policy has already been created.

-Go to Administration -> Event-Based Tasks in the Workload Security console and click New.
+Go to Administration > Event-Based Tasks in the Workload Security console and click New.

 Select Agent-Initiated Activation from the Event list and click Next.

 Select Cloud Instance Metadata from the list, type Group and development into the key and value fields, and click Next.

-You have now created an event-based task that will apply the AIA_Policy to an instance tagged with the key
+You have now created an event-based task that applies the AIA_Policy to an instance tagged with the key